Peach Cobbler Cinnamon Rolls

 - Shape the dough into a ball and place it into a lightly greased large bowl.
 Cover the bowl tightly with plastic wrap and a clean towel/linen- let the dough rise in a warm environment until it doubles in size, about 1 1/2 hours or longer depending on the temperature of your environment.

 - For the filling: Spread the softened butter over the dough, leaving a slight margin around the edges.
 I like to use my hands (use disposable gloves, if desired) to do this.
-In a small bowl, combine the brown sugar and peach preserves together.
+In a small bowl, combine the brown sugar and peach preserves.
 The mixture should resemble a thick paste.
-Spread the mixture over the buttered dough and rub into the butter, leaving a slight margin around the edges.
+Spread the mixture over the buttered dough and rub it into the butter, leaving a slight margin around the edges.
 Lastly, evenly sprinkle the cinnamon all over the top and use your hand to gently pat it into the mixture.

-- Rolling the dough: Roll up the dough into a tight log starting from the longest side with the seam side down.
+- Rolling the dough: Roll up the dough into a tight log, starting from the longest side with the seam side down.
 While in log position, use your hands to carefully stretch out the log, if needed.
 Then pinch the seam to nicely seal in the edges as much as you can.
 I like to cut off a bit of the ends of the dough because they are not as full in size as the other sections.

-- Cutting the dough: Use a large sharp knife or unscented floss to cut the log crosswise into 12 pieces.
+- Cutting the dough: Use a large, sharp knife or unscented floss to cut the log crosswise into 12 pieces.
 You can also cut the log into 9 pieces for slightly larger rolls.

-- Resting the rolls: Line a 13×9 inch baking dish with a piece of parchment paper (this helps just in case any of the filling leaks out).
+- Resting the rolls: Line a 13×9-inch baking dish with a piece of parchment paper (this helps just in case any of the filling leaks out).
 Add the rolls into the baking dish and cover tightly with plastic wrap.
 Transfer the dish into the refrigerator to rise overnight, 8-10 hours. >>> Alternatively, to make rolls on the same day, allow the rolls to rise again in a warm environment for another 1-2 hours until puffy.
 Then bake the cinnamon rolls as directed in the step below.

-- Baking the rolls: Remove the rolls from the fridge and let the rolls sit out before baking to come back up to room temperature until puffy, about 1-2 hours.
+- Baking the rolls: Remove the rolls from the fridge and let them sit out before baking to come back up to room temperature until puffy, about 1-2 hours.
 Preheat the oven to 350°F. Remove the plastic wrap and bake the rolls until lightly golden brown, about 30 minutes.
 While the rolls bake, prepare the icing.

 - For the icing: Using a stand mixer fitted with the paddle attachment (or electric hand mixer), beat the butter and cream cheese together until light and fluffy, about 3-4 minutes.
 Add in the powdered sugar and continue beating until well incorporated.
 Then add in the vanilla paste/extract and continue mixing until everything is fully combined and smooth.